 *This suggested tour was created by our specialist team to inspire you.
 With Contours Travel you have the flexibility to alter this itinerary to suit your timeframe and budget.
 Add or change any location, excursion or accommodation.

-Explore the lodge and the surroundings, or choose to do a twenty minute walk from Posada Amazonas leads to the 30 meter scaffolding canopy tower.
-A bannistered staircase running through the middle provides safe access to the platforms above.
+Upon arrival, the lodge manager will welcome you and brief you with important navigation and security tips.
+Explore the lodge and the surroundings, or choose to do a twenty-minute walk from Posada Amazonas leads to the 30-meter scaffolding canopy tower.
+A bannister staircase running through the middle provides safe access to the platforms above.
 From atop you will obtain spectacular views of the vast expanses of standing forest.
 Now and then toucans, parrots or macaws can be seen flying against the horizon.

 You could also visit the Parrot Clay Lick.
-This clay lick is only a twenty minute walk from Posada Amazonas.
+This clay lick is only a twenty-minute walk from Posada Amazonas.
 Species such as Mealy and Yellow-headed Amazon, Blue-headed Parrot and Dusky headed Parakeet descend at this clay lick.
 The clay lick is active at dawn, during the late mornings and mid-afternoons.

 Another option is an Ethnobotanical Tour.
-This tour is a twenty minute boat drive down river that leads you to a trail designed by the staff of the Centro Ñape.
+This tour is a twenty-minute boat drive downriver that leads you to a trail designed by the staff of the Centro Ñape.
 The Centro Ñape is a communal organization that produces medicines out of forest plants and administers them to patients who choose their little clinic.

-Discover the best of the Sacred Valley of the Incas through this full day tour starting on the Inca’s Balcony, a beautiful place with an impressive view of Chinchero ruins and city, where twelve families still preserve their traditional mores, showing you the ancestral way in which they process the wool, and obtain those vivid colors for their textiles.
+Discover the best of the Sacred Valley of the Incas through this full-day tour starting on the Inca’s Balcony.
+It is a beautiful place with an impressive view of Chinchero ruins and city.
+Here, twelve families still preserve their traditional mores, and you will have the opportunity to see the ancestral way in which they process the wool, and obtain those vivid colours for their textiles.

 Enjoy a guided tour of the ruins & lunch at Sanctuary Lodge before taking a mini-bus back to Aguas Calientes where you will overnight.